Tornado Equipped: 1961 Willys 4×4 Utility Wagon Project – Sold!

-Our second of four Willys Wagons featured today is this Peacock Blue over teal 1961 Utility Wagon located here on Craigslist in New London, Connecticut where the current owner is asking $2,500 or best offer.
+Our second of four Willys Wagons featured today is this Peacock Blue over teal 1961 Utility Wagon listed on Craigslist in New London, Connecticut where the current owner is asking $2,500 or best offer.
 Flipping through our latest hard copy of the NADA Classic, Collectible, Exotic, and Muscle Car Appraisal Guide confirms the seller is asking much less than the current “Low”, “Average”, and “High” retail value range of $7,075, “$17,700, and $34,300, respectively.
-If you are serious about buying this Willys, you can start the conversation by emailing the seller here.

-What makes the Tornado engine so special is new engine’s overhead camshaft design, which was the first application of this design in an American built passenger vehicle.
+What makes the Tornado engine so special is the new engine’s overhead camshaft design, which was the first application of this design in an American-built passenger vehicle.
 One unique feature of the design was that the camshaft only had six lobes.
 One lobe operated both the intake and exhaust valve for each cylinder.
-This made engineering cam profiles a bit more difficult than conventional two lobe per cylinder (one per valve) designs, but allowed the valves to be better arranged for the cross-flow head.
+This made engineering cam profiles a bit more difficult than conventional two lobes per cylinder (one per valve) designs but allowed the valves to be better arranged for the cross-flow head.
 Valves were directly opposite their respective ports, and ports were short with wide radius turns.

 While clearly a project given the amount of rust, the desirable color combination combined with the presence of a 230 cubic inch overhead cam Tornado engine makes this example a prime restoration candidate versus a restomod or mild custom.
 That said, we’re confused by the presence of this engine in a 1961 model as all of our resources indicate Willys Jeep did not offer this new innovative engine until May of 1962.
 Consequently, either our sources have this incorrect or we wonder whether this Willys received the upgrade earlier in its lifetime.
 You’ll have to determine that during your in-person inspection.
 Good luck with the purchase!